chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 ![](images/ap16.png)

 Go through all three flows below, and select the User Claims necessary.
 This is the meta data associated with each user.
-I have selected all, for tutorial purposes, and display all claims within the Rhody Pet Store Spring Boot Application.
+I have selected all, for tutorial purposes, and display all claims within the Azure Pet Store Spring Boot Application.

 You should see something similar to the below image:

 ![](images/ap17.png)

-Enter a name for each flow and create, here we are using "signupsignin", this will get referenced in the Rhody Pet Store Application
+Enter a name for each flow and create, here we are using "signupsignin", this will get referenced in the Azure Pet Store Application

 You should see something similar to the below image:

 ![](images/ap18.png)

-Enter a name for each flow and create, here we are using "profileediting", this will get referenced in the Rhody Pet Store Application
+Enter a name for each flow and create, here we are using "profileediting", this will get referenced in the Azure Pet Store Application

 You should see something similar to the below image:

 ![](images/ap19.png)

-Enter a name for each flow and create, here we are using "passwordreset", this will get referenced in the Rhody Pet Store Application
+Enter a name for each flow and create, here we are using "passwordreset", this will get referenced in the Azure Pet Store Application

 You should see something similar to the below image: